DevExpress-Examples/vcl-ai-memo-example/README.md

 # VCL AI Assistant Example

 This is a simple example project demonstrating how to integrate AI functionality into DevExpress VCL controls using a 3rd-party AI library (GenAI) available via the GetIt Package Manager.
-VCL developers can switch between different AI providers and explore commands that DevExpress AI assistants adds to text editors (such as TcxMemo or TdxRichEditControl).
+VCL developers can switch between different AI providers and explore commands that DevExpress AI assistant adds to text editors (such as TcxMemo or TdxRichEditControl).

 <Screenshot or video goes here>